 STEP 3: Press Enter, and if necessary, format the result as a number.

-STEP 1: Place the start date in column A and the end date in column B.
+STEP 1: Enter the start date and end date in columns A and B, respectively.

 STEP 2: Click on the result cell and enter the formula: